 Badat doesn’t just ask what a good job looks like — they ask what a great job looks like.

-This question sets expectations early.
+This question sets expectations early and gives you an idea on what to include in your agency dashboard.
 “In many cases, clients misdiagnose themselves.
 For example, an ECommerce website needs more organic sales and approaches your agency with an RFQ for an SEO campaign.
 The client thinks they need more search traffic for more sales.
 But the reality is that their website is a CRO nightmare.
 Even if you do boost traffic from SEO, it’s nothing compared to the results you could get from working on conversion elements,” Badat explains.

 At Mavens and Moguls, Paige Arnof-Fenn phrases the question a little differently: “If we work together, how will we know we’ve been successful?”
 According to Arnof-Fenn, this question also helps with setting expectations.
 They also add, “Our success is our clients’ success, so communicating clear goals builds a strong foundation of trust from the start and sets us up for a great outcome and positive experience.”